dwillis/dwillis.github.com/_posts/2013-03-02-mobile-apps-where-the-data-lives.md

 ---
 layout: post
-title: Mobile Apps: Where the data lives
+title: Mobile Apps - Where the data lives
 ---

 At first glance, I wasn't sure how useful [a mobile app for presidential documents](http://m.gpo.gov/dcpd/#main) would be.
 After all, it's not too often that I am on the go and need to see the contents of the President's weekly radio address.